-The Aboriginal Graduate Scholarships were established to encourage Aboriginal (First Nations, Inuit, Métis) students to pursue graduate studies in any discipline.
-Students entering or registered in any program who self-identify as Aboriginal (First Nations, Inuit, Métis) with at least a first-class (A-) average in the most recently completed two years of academic study.
+The Indigenous Graduate Scholarships were established to encourage Indigenous (First Nations, Inuit, Métis) students to pursue graduate studies in any discipline.
+Students entering or registered in any program who self-identify as Indigenous (First Nations, Inuit, Métis) with at least a first-class (A-) average in the most recently completed two years of academic study.
 In-course students beyond semester level 3 as of the scholarship application deadline are ineligible to apply.

 How to Apply

-Students apply by February 1st by submitting the following to the Office of Graduate and Postdoctoral Studies at email@example.com :
+Students apply by the deadline indicated above by submitting the following to the Office of Graduate and Postdoctoral Studies at email@example.com :